Certification

 Psychological Geocentrism

 In a Ptolemaic, geocentric universe, the sun, planets, and stars revolve around the earth.
 In psychological geocentrism, we are the center of our experience; reality revolves around who we think we are.
-This is often referred to as “egotism” or “narcissism,” but IDL sees those as hierarchical discounting judgments.
+This is often referred to as “egotism” or “narcissism,” but IDL sees those terms as hierarchical discounting judgments.
 In contrast, viewing our normal worldview and identity, whether awake or asleep, as orbiting around our sense of self, values this viewpoint as intrinsic to the natural order, to be valued in its own right rather than as something to be outgrown.
+In our everyday life, having a strong grounding in a sense of self is important to integration and development.
+However, in situations where empathy is required, psychological geocentrism is limited, because it makes life “all about me.”

 Psychological Heliocentrism

 In a Copernican, sun-centered universe, the earth and planets revolve around the sun.
 In psychological heliocentrism, our identity, meaning, and life revolve around deity, divinity, consciousness, spirituality, the One, the ALL.
 Our self becomes merged with this sacred ALL as a non-dual, transcending Self.
 This is the common viewpoint of self-development, transpersonal approaches, and self-actualization.
-The problem with it is that when we have a mystical experience and become with Goodness, Truth, and Inner Peace, the experience is one of transcending all perspectives.
-We know what is Good, True, and Harmonious not only for ourselves but for everyone, since we have become one with ALL.
-This very real and authentic experience very easily leads to grandiosity and ego inflation that causes us to discount the perspectives of others.
+For example, Jungian individuation is a form of psychological heliocentrism.
+While it is a major advancement over assuming reality revolves around our own personal needs, psychological heliocentrism, our identity as One with All is still distinct, like the concept of an enlightened soul.
+From a psychologically heliocentric perspective, we know what is Good, True, and Harmonious not only for ourselves but for everyone, since we have become one with ALL.
+This very real and authentic experience very easily leads to grandiosity and ego inflation that causes us to assume we possess truth and enlightenment not only for ourselves, but for all others.
 Instead of practicing listening in a deep and integral way we can easily practice preaching in an inspirational but self-validating way.

 Polycentrism